Car parking in Maastricht

 locations

 The city centre of Maastricht prioritises cyclists and pedestrians and therefore there are not that many parking spots on the streets.
-You will have to buy a ticket anywhere in the city centre from 08.00h to 18.00h (on Thursdays the time slot is extended until 21.00h).
+You will have to buy a ticket from the parking meter or in the parking app.
 The closer to the city centre you park, the more you can expect to pay.
 Maastricht has several Park + Walk and Park + Ride locations close to the city centre.
 This option is cheaper than parking in the city.
-Find where you can park here.
+Find where you can park here

 In suburban neighbourhoods of Maastricht you also have to pay to park your car unless you have a resident’s parking permit.
 These districts are clearly marked by several street signs.